ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 The new household's physical and mailing addresses should also be assigned at random, in the same manner as at initialization.

+A new state and PUMA should be selected for the simulant according to the proportions in the "Destination PUMA proportions by source PUMA" input file **where the state and PUMA columns match the simulant's current state and PUMA**.
+(If the simulation's catchment area is only certain states/PUMAs, this file should be filtered to only the destinations in the simulation catchment area.)

 Their relationship attribute should be set to "reference person."

 *GQ person moves*